Harsha24112002/Lambda_miniproject/README.md

 - The game runs on a full screen mode.
 - It has attributes for the player like health,score.
 - It has a liitle bit of animation for explosion.
-- The health bar corresponds to three collisions,meaning if you are hit by three bullets without picking any powerups, *GAME ENDS*.

 ## GAME
 - There will be enemies moving right and left continuously and firing at you.
 - You have to escape from the bullets of enemies and simultaneously kill them.
 - When both player bullet and enemy bullet collide they get destroyed.
+- The health bar corresponds to three collisions,meaning if you are hit by three bullets without picking any powerups, *GAME ENDS*.
+- Score is put to zero after end of every level.

+## EXITING THE GAME

+- You can press Exit(at Mainmenu) to closs the application.
+- To pause in middle of a level press:
+>Escape key
+- You have an option to Exit into the Mainmenu from the Pause menu.

 ## Single Player Mode: